vmware/terraform-provider-vmc/examples/README.md

 # Example: Provision an SDDC

-This is an example that demonstrates the following workflow :
+This is an example that demonstrates the following workflow:

 1. SDDC management actions like creating, updating and deleting an existing SDDC.
 2. Public IP management actions like creation and deletion.